 State Representative Norma Kirk-McCormick

-I want to share again how seriously I take the privilege of serving this district.
 I hope you will not hesitate to reach out to me to share your thoughts on the issues coming before us in Frankfort.
 As always, I can be reached at home anytime or through the toll-free message line in Frankfort at 1-800-372-7181.
 You can also contact me via e-mail at Norma.KirkMcCormick@lrc.ky.gov.
 You can also keep track of interim committee meetings and prefiled legislation through the Kentucky Legislature Home Page at www.legislature.ky.gov.